-Major equipment which are used in RMHP/OHP/OBBP are-
+Major equipments which are used in RMHP/OHP/OBBP are-

 Sl.
 No. Major Equipments Main Function 1.
 Wagon Tippler For mechanized unloading of wagons 2.
-Car Pusher/ Side Arm For pushing/pulling the rakes for wagon placement Charger inside the wagon tippler for unloading 3.
-Track Hopper For manual unloading of wagons 4.
-Stackers/ Stacker cum For stacking material and bed formation Reclaimer (SCR) 5.
-Barrel / Bucket Wheel For reclaiming material from the beds Reclaimer /SCR 6.
+Car Pusher / Side Arm For pushing / pulling the rakes for wagon Charger. placement inside the wagon tippler.
+3. Track Hopper For manual unloading of wagons 4.
+Stackers/ Stacker- cum - For stacking material and bed formation Reclaimer (SCR) 5.
+Barrel / Bucket wheel For reclaiming materials from the beds /SCR 6.
 Transfer Car For shifting equipments from one bed to another 7.
 Screens For screening to acquire desired size material 8.
 Crushers For crushing to acquire desired size material 9.
-Belt Conveyors For conveying different materials to the destination/ customers.
+Belt Conveyors For conveying different materials to the destination /customer.